opacam/Cohen3/README.rst

 Overview
 --------
-Cohen is a DLNA/UPnP Media Server written in Python, providing several UPnP MediaServers and MediaRenderers, and enabling your application to participate in digital living networks.
+Cohen is a DLNA/UPnP Media Server written in Python, providing several UPnP MediaServers and MediaRenderers to make simple publishing and streaming different types of media content to your network.

 Cohen is actually a highly simplified and refreshed version of `Coherence Framework <https://github.com/coherence-project/Coherence>`_ project by `Frank Scholz <mailto:dev@coherence-project.org>`_ which looks like no longer supported.

 Software Information
-    - Latest release: |version| (:ref:`CHANGELOG`)
     - GitHub: https://github.com/unintended/Cohen
     - Issue tracker: https://github.com/unintended/Cohen/issues
     - PyPI: https://pypi.python.org/pypi/cohen